-THE REFORM BILL-OPINIONS REGARDING 1T.
+THE REFORM BILL-OPINIONS REGARDING IT.

-TEN days have clapsed since the country was made acquainted with the terms of Lord Derby's bidding for national favour on the subject of Reform.
+TEN days have elapsed since the country was made acquainted with the terms of Lord Derby's bidding for national favour on the subject of Reform.
 Many of the greatest interests and weightiest judgments remain yet to be pronounced; but enough has been said and written to enable us to tell what are the more obvious driftings of opinion, and though there may be powerful under currents setting in, in a contrary direction, those on the surface are too important to be overlooked.

-Wherever public meetings have been held, dissatisfaction in towns more or less strong has been expressed at the non-reduction of the franchise in towns, and the transfer of the freehold votes from counties to boroughs.
-A comparatively small assemblage (chiefly of non-electors), in Westminster, passed resolutions in favour of manhood suffrage; and many thousands pronounced in Lambeth the like opinion.
-But the general tone of the meetings that have hitherto taken has been equally firm and moderate..
-There was strong language used, indeed, at Norwich, and one or two minor places, about the ministry, which sounds to us extremely like the echo of an eager town.
-Elsewhere there has been more of businesslike tone and judgment in the language held; and we hope, for the credit of the middle classes throughout the country, that so great and weighty a subject as the future construction of our repre-sentative system, will not be made the pretext for miserable party recriminations or personal feuds.
-It is quite possible that the Whigs may waken at last to a sense of what is really due to the claims of industry and intelligence, and that they may not only outbid their Tory competitors in their professions about Reform, but that they may they wanted in the way of improvements in their electoral system, but they wilfully threw the opportunty, year after year, away.
+Wherever public meetings have been held, dissatisfaction in towns more or less strong has been expressed at the non-reduction of the franchise in towns, and the transfer of the freehold votes from minster, passed resolutions in favour of manhood been equally firm and moderate..
+There was and awkward suggestion from head quarters in town.
+Elsewhere there has been more of businesslike tone and judgment in the language held; and we hope, for the credit of the middle classes throughout the country, that so great and weighty a subject as the future construction of our representative system, will not be made the protext for miserable party recriminations or personal feucls.
+It is quite possible that the Whigs may waken at last to a sense of what is really due to the claims of industry and intelligence, and that they they wanted in the way of improvements in their electoral system, but they wilfully threw the opportunty, year after year, away.
 It may be that the Tories shall be adjudged by the country to have likewise fallen short of what it required ; but at least they have not shirked the question.
 They have brought in a bill which contains confessedly many good and right things, though it omits the larger and more important features of substantial progress.
-They have staked their existence, as an Administration, upon their ability to carry some measure of the sort through both Houses, and if defeated on the second reading on any of its main provisions, it is now thoroughly understood that they have the power and the determination to dis-solve Parliament.
-It would indeed be alike unconstitutional and impolitic in the Court arbitrarily to throw any obstacle in the way of an appeal to the nation.
-There may be, and we fear there are, certain false friends of the Liberal party who would counsel the Sovereign to trip up the heels of her present advisers, for the sake of installing the old clique of retrogrades and exclusives in power; but no sincere reformer will lend any sanction to such plottings.
+They have staked their existence, as an Administration, upon their ability to carry some measure of the sort through both Houses, and if defeated on the second reading on any of its main provisions, it is now thoroughly understood that they have the power and the determination to dissolve Parliament.
+It would indeed be alike unconstitutional and impolitic in the Court arbitrarily certain false friends of the Liberal party who would counsel the Sovereign to trip up the heels of her present advisers, for the sake of installing the old clique of retrogrades and exclusives in power; but no sincere reformer will lend any sanction to such plottings.
 If the present House of Commons be, as is said, the best fitted for carrying the least possible measure of Reform, that is precisely the reason why the Queen should not identify herself needlessly, by a stretch of the prerogative, with its unhonoured existence.
-There is no subversive or revolutionary feeling in the country that the Court have any pretence to fear.
+There is no subversive or revolutionary feeling in the country that the Court have any prefence to fear.
 There is no danger that a dissolution by a Conservative Ministry will produce a runaway Parliament.
 But, considering how undesirable it is that the question should be perpetually kept open, it is of real moment that a decisive, though moderate, tone should be infused into the House of Commons, and that, whatever Minister be in power after Easter, he may be able to carry an adequate and sufficient bill.